eriklarsolson/cloudmesh-key/README.md

 Cloudmesh key is a command that generates public/private keys for each worker & gathers them on the master to redistribute back to each worker's authorized_keys in ssh.
 This will allow each worker to connect to every other worker and the master.

 ## Notes
-This tool uses ssh to each worker a lot and wants you to input your ssh password everytime you connect.
+This tool uses ssh to each worker a lot and wants you to input your ssh password each time you connect.

 You can get around this by using the ssh-add command.
 ```bash